resire02/capstone48_intro_to_microcontrollers/deliverables/7_getting-started-mplabx/self-eval/getting_started_gonzalo_allendes_self_eval.md

         Programming complete
         ```

+#### Lab 1 Meeting Recording Notes

+UART

+- Open MCC.
+- In order for the UART Example to work correctly
+    - Example Selection: UART Write String.
+    - Example Implementation: Polled
+- Those options were not showing last meeting because there's a UART and there's a USART peripheral and this is where things get a little confusing.
+    - UART is a driver
+    - USART0 is a peripheral driver
+- We added a UART but it is a driver, so we needed to specify high level names.
+We needed to select a dependency called the UART PLIB, which is a thin layer between the UART driver and the bare metal.
+    - We pick USART 0.
+Why?
+The reason is USART0 has access to ports 4 and 5.
+    - Ports 4 and 5 are the UART pairs that talk to the onboard debugger on that Curiosity Nano board.
+So essentially, this is where the serial USB comes through, just like the serial in serial swap.
+    - Those are the top level definitions.
+        - Custom Name: UART
+        - Requested Baudrate: 115200
+        - Parity: None
+        - Data Size: 8
+        - Stop Bits: 1
+        - Flow Control Mode: None
+        - Dependency Selector: PLIB
+    - Now options become available.

+Timer0

+- Set up a timer.
+- Call it Timer0, enable it, and set it to interrupt driven.
+- Under Dependency Selector choose TCB0
+- I have an abstraction called timer 0.
+Which particular driver do I want?
+Well, I want to use TCB 0, which happens to be the same timer instance that the delay in the millis function in the Arduino core uses.
+- Type B timers are very well suited for system ticks
+- One millisecond is the same speed that the millis timer uses in Arduino.
+It tends to be fairly popular.
+Faster systems might use 500 microseconds, but the problem is, if you’re doing tasks, you’re down to some tight coding.
+For general brushless DC motor control, 1000 Hertz tends to be quick enough.
+Mechanical systems have resonant frequencies that are generally lower than a millisecond or kilohertz.
+- **CLCKCTRL**: 4 MHz from bare metal to 24 MHz without worrying about power consumption.
+- **Global Interrupts** Enabled
+- **Configuration Bits**: Bits that are programmed in a special part of the flash that defines the personality of the part when it wakes up.
+Bootloader and code space both set to 0.
+- **Reset Pin Configuration**
+    - Reset pin must be explicitly set (default is GPIO mode, which disables reset functionality).
+- **Pin Configuration**
+    - Pin 5 set as an output (referencing a bare-metal example).
+    - MCC-generated files automatically handle file management.

+Project: Blocking vs. Non Blocking

+- **Clicking Generate** automatically creates mcc_generated files
+    - Under examples/UART_Example you will find commented out code with examples for your main.c file in your project.
+- Blocking and non blocking instances of both an LED blink and a UART
+- system_initialize() makes calls to setup routines
+    - Clock
+    - Pin manager for P5
+    - Timer B0
+    - UART
+    - Global and cleanups for CPU interrupts
+- Timer0.TimeoutCallbackRegister(tcb_softtimer)
+    - Every time the interrupt fires at 1 millisecond, Timer 0 triggers callback tcb_softtimer
+    - tcb_softtimer handles timers using atomic operations

 ### What went well during the learning process?

 - I was able to successfully execute programs from GitHub repositories by setting the correct configurations.